 When there, don't miss a meal at the tavern Vrh, or a more expensive but a once-in-a-lifetime meal at the tavern Toklarija.

 Legend has it that the giants once inhabited inland Istria, and built all those hilltop towns.
 Then people came to live there, while giants went away in the surrounding forests where they still hide.

-Have you known that the first Slav alphabet, Glagoljica, was introduced by missionaries Ciril and Metod in Istria back in 9th century, and it was used as far as 19th century?
-If you would like to learn something about Croatian and Istrian history, we highly recommend you to visit the Aleja Glagoljasa, a serie of 11 monuments, in a shape of these ancient letters, placed along the road between Roc and Hum.
-Why here: Well, a small village of Roc, back in 13th century was a center of literacy in this part of the world.
+Have you known that the first Slav alphabet, Glagoljica, was introduced by missionaries Ciril and Metod in Istria back in the 9th century, and it was used as far as the 19th century?
+If you would like to learn something about Croatian and Istrian history, we highly recommend you to visit the Aleja Glagoljasa, a series of 11 monuments, in the shape of these ancient letters, placed along the road between Roc and Hum.
+Why here: Well, a small village of Roc, back in the 13th century was a center of literacy in this part of the world.

-Roc is also famed for its frescos dating back to 14h century.
-Today you can also take part in a fresco painting workshops organized in this charming Istrian village.
+Roc is also famed for its frescos dating back to the 14h century.
+Today you can also take part in a fresco painting workshop organized in this charming Istrian village.

 As much as Motovun is famed for film, Groznjan is known for music and art.
-Starting in May, this otherwise sleepy hilltop town, starts buzzing with people, turning into a open-air stage where many performers alternate: from young jazz and clasic musicians, to drama students.
+Starting in May, this otherwise sleepy hilltop town starts buzzing with people, turning into an open-air stage where many performers alternate: from young jazz and classical musicians to drama students.
 Art galleries are also to be found on every corner.